Vaadamalli

 Vaadamalli is a 2011 Indian Malayalam thriller film directed by Alberrt Antoni after his critically acclaimed debut film Kanne Madanguka.

-The film featuring some fresh faces in the lead was shot at various locations in Kochi, Alappuzha, Munnar, Athirapally and Thrissur.
+The film was shot at various locations in Kochi, Alappuzha, Munnar, Athirapally and Thrissur.

 Vaadamalli was produced by Sunil Chandrika Nair under the banner of Zoe Estebe Moviez.

 Plot

 The title symbolizes everlasting love and is set in the backdrop of a music college.
-It tells the story of a student named Vasu (Rahul Madhav), who hails from a slum.
+It tells the story of a student named Vasu, who hails from a slum.
 The people in the slum sponsor his education.
-Vrindha Nambiar (Richa Panai) comes from a rich family and she falls in love with Vasu.
-Newcomers Ramesh Raveendran, Niji Mary, Pradeep Chandran and Jyothi Chatterji also play important roles in the film.
+Vrindha Nambiar comes from a rich family and she falls in love with Vasu.
 The story takes a dramatic turn when a girl goes missing from the college hostel.
 The clues to her whereabouts emerge when various students narrate their versions of the events.
-The Police officer (Pradeep Chandran) find that a girl took obscene pictures of Vrinda.
+The Police officer finds that a girl took obscene pictures of Vrinda.